SEGaither/cosyn-governance/README.md

 Constitutional governance for stacked-persona and multi-agent AI systems.

-CoSyn is a **behavioral governance layer**, not another agent framework.
+CoSyn is a **behavioral governance layer**, not another agent framework or SDK.
 It defines how AI personas behave, how they are routed, and how drift is detected and constrained.

+CoSyn is written as a **vendor-agnostic governance spec**: the same constitution can be adopted across independent stacks or organizations, providing a shared rulebook for multi-agent systems without depending on a single platform, including decentralized or other multi-party environments.

+As systems grow, the same constitution can be applied across many personas, teams, and deployments, giving organizations a **repeatable governance substrate** and a consistent way to surface drift, risk, and audit trails, suitable for regulated or other high-stakes contexts.

 ---

 ## One sentence

-CoSyn is a **governance constitution + stacked-governance packaging** that lets you run many AI personas in one system with clear boundaries, auditability, and repeatable behavior.
+CoSyn is a **governance constitution + stacked-governance packaging** that lets you run growing numbers of AI personas in one system with clear boundaries, auditability, and repeatable behavior—across tools, teams, and deployments.

 ---